DataBells/DataBells/README.md

 ## Hi there 👋
 Research Analyst experienced in turning complex datasets into actionable insights to drive growth and efficiency.
-Proficient in Python, SQL, Power BI, and Tableau, with expertise in data visualization, statistical analysis, predictive modeling, and process automation.
+Proficient in **Python, SQL, Power BI, and Tableau**, with expertise in data visualization, statistical analysis, predictive modeling, and process automation.
 Skilled in data cleaning, wrangling, and presenting insights with clarity.
 Committed to solving business challenges through data-driven strategies and advancing organizational goals.

 #### Look at this 👀